Recrea-t/campinglamola/src/pages/plots.en.md

 description: Campsite located at the entrance of the Aigüestortes and Lake Sant Maurici National Park offer spacious bungalows and green and shady camping pitches
-summary: |-
+summary: >-
   * From 60 to 120 m2

   * All with shade and grassy soil.

   * Waterpoints with drinking water near each plot.

   * Possibility to choose the plot you like the most.

   * Separate area for groups.

   * Option of a plot for the whole summer (consult us).

-  * Dogs are allowed, except the ones considered as potentially dangerous.
+  * Pets are allowed.
+In the case of PPP dogs, their stay is permitted as long as they comply with current regulations: licence, use of a muzzle, insurance, etc.
 pricing:
   - title: Adult
     price: 7.2